IanStarnes/Barbara-And-Ian/Postlabs/Reactors Lab Report.md

 ###### Test 4: 4 baffles no hole

 Test 4 used 4 baffles that had no holes and were 14 cm in width.
 The reactor has a width of 15.3 cm, therefore was 1.3 cm of space.
 The baffles were placed on alternating sides of the reactor and were taped with the Gorilla Glue Tape.
 The tracer concentration used was 10 g/L and a volume of 800 microliters was added.

 ###### Test 5: 7 random baffles but evenly spaced (no tape)

 Test 5 consisted of seven baffles that varied in different number of holes and diameters.
 They were evenly spaced within the reactor and were not taped down.
 The tracer concentration used was 10 g/L and a volume of 800 microliters was added.

 #### Data Analysis

+A total of 7 different test were run.
+This allows for an abundance of data to compare.
+The data will be presented individually and at the end of the data analysis is where differences and similarities of different models will be more carefully analyised.

 1. Use multivariable nonlinear regression to obtain the best fit between the experimental data and the two models by minimizing the sum of the squared errors.
 Use epa.Solver_AD_Pe and epa.Solver_CMFR_N.
 These functions will minimize the error by varying the values of average residence time, (mass of tracer/reactor volume), and either the number of CMFR in series or the Peclet number.